Dan170/storemanagement/README.md

 # Store Management
-This is a Store Management project created by Daniel Popescu for ING Hubs.
+This is a Store Management project created by Daniel Popescu.
 The project has the following requirements:

 - Create an API that acts as a store management tool
 - Create a Github profile if you don't have one